darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - for each component (RGB channel), the same processing steps are executed independently (but, since the desaturation (primaries attenuation) mixes channels into each-other, this means that with respect to the original color, the processing is not independent at all):
     - log encoding is applied: for input x, log2(x) is calculated (_x_ would be the value of the red, green or blue channel)
     - the log value is scaled and shifted according to the selected exposure parameters, so the selected black point becomes 0, the white point 1, and the value corresponding to mid-gray (18%) ends up on the x-axis of the curve in a ratio _black relative exposure : _white relative exposure_ (by default, 10 : 6.5, or at about 0.61)
-    - the curve is applied; this produces and output that is considered to be encoded according to the _gamma_.
+    - the curve is applied; this produces an output that is considered to be encoded according to the _gamma_.
 This can be considered as data ready to be displayed on a monitor using the specified gamma value (the gamma is only used for processing, and does not have to match the gamma of the display used for editing, or that of the output color space).
 - the _look_ is applied in pure display-referred mode, like legacy editing of gamma-encoded images, similar to editing sRGB JPGs in traditional editors.
 Except for _saturation_, these are also per-channel operations:
     - first the _slope_ and the _lift_
     - then the _brightness_